Dad’s beans

 • too much vegetable oil w chicken at outset, the chicken skin will give you a lot of fat. also dont leave more than the 2 tbsp of total oil in the mix

-• too much old bay, don’t kill it, you can always add hot sauce at the table
+• too much seasoning, don’t kill it, you can always add hot sauce at the table

 • overcooking the shrimp…needs to be juicy and wonderful remember it will keep cooking a touch once you mix into the hot jambalaya.